Master's Transportation

-accountants deducting section 179 vehicles on taxes
+accountants working on IRS section 179 tax deductionaccountants deducting section 179 vehicles on taxes

 What is the Section 179 Deduction for Vehicles and Equipment?

-With Section 179 of the IRS tax code, businesses can deduct the full purchase price of their qualifying equipment and/or software purchased or financed during a given year using IRS form 4562.
+With Section 179 of the IRS tax code, businesses can deduct the full purchase price of their qualifying equipment and/or software purchased or financed during a given year using IRS form 4562 .
 Section 179 is one of the most important tax codes for small business owners.
 It helps businesses write off any purchases made to limit their taxable income and has helped many companies in recent years by allowing them to deduct qualifying Section 179 vehicles from that number.

 Despite the tax deduction for automobiles being smaller, Section 179 benefits small businesses more than ever.
 For small businesses, section 179 is one of the few government incentives that are currently available.
 It has been included in various Stimulus Acts and Congressional Tax Bills since its inception.